-- Pain due to enlarged spleen and/or liver.
+- Pain due to an enlarged spleen and/or liver

-Your veterinarian will perform a physical examination of your cat and obtain a medical history from you including onset of symptoms.
-He will need to perform some tests to determine the cause.
-These may include:
+Your veterinarian will perform a physical examination of your cat and obtain a medical history from you including the onset of symptoms.

 - Biochemical profile which may reveal hyperbilirubinemia due to the breakdown of red blood cells, hypoalbuminemia (low blood albumin) which may be indicative of liver failure, elevated liver enzymes.